 My research focuses on developing sustained, mutually-beneficial college-community partnerships.
 To foster this collaboration, I use empirical methods (qualitative and quantitative) to work closely with community members in developing, assessing, and revising outreach projects.
 I also conduct usability research dealing with human-technology interaction and participatory design.
 My research informs my teaching and helps me connect students with their communities.
 Click here for more information on my research.

 - PhD in English: Rhetoric and Composition, Professional Writing, and Public Rhetorics, Purdue University, 2010

 - MA in English: Composition and Professional Writing, Virginia Tech, 2003

 - BA in English: Professional Writing, Virginia Tech, 2000

 - AS in General Studies, Northern Virginia Community College, 1996

 Selected Projects and Publications

 “Toward Participatory Civic Engagement: Findings and Implications of a Three-Year Community-Based Research Study.”
-Forthcoming from Computers and Composition, 2014.
+Forthcoming in June from Computers and Composition, 2014.
 Single author.